-WallMuse offers the education and learning sectors (whether interested in learning methods, multimedia research or the arts) the possibility to create Montage discourses either individually or in collaboration with a wider group.
+WallMuse offers the education and learning sectors (whether interested in learning methods, multimedia research or the arts) the possibility to create exhibitions or multimedia discourses either individually or in collaboration with a wider group.
 A number of contents will be made available for education and learning.

 E-Montages used as a learning approach